Lydia Majdalany

 Call: 2014

-Lydia accepts instructions in all areas of Chambers work with an emphasis on banking, commercial, contractual and property disputes.
+Lydia accepts instructions in all areas of Chambers work with an emphasis on Commercial, Insolvency and Property disputes.

-Lydia is a strong advocate and she is regularly instructed in a wide range of matters including contractual disputes, banking and finance, property and insolvency.
-She appears frequently in both the High Court and County Court, and is familiar with providing advice and drafting pleadings, in numerous commercial disputes and interim applications.
+Lydia is a strong advocate and she is regularly instructed in a wide range of matters including commercial disputes, banking and finance, property and insolvency litigation.
+She appears frequently in both the High Court and County Court across the country, and is familiar with providing advice and drafting pleadings, in numerous commercial disputes and interim applications.
 From within the financial sector, she is regularly instructed by major banks and lenders.
 She has experience with unfair relationships pursuant to s.140A under the Consumer credit Act 1974, including “mis-selling” and “secret commission” claims.

 She has been instructed as Independent Counsel to undertake extensive reviews of privileged material in complex fraud investigations on behalf of the Serious Fraud Office and Financial Conduct Authority.
 She is familiar with cases concerning authorisation, regulated activities, regulated agreements and exemptions under the Financial Services and Markets Act 2000 and the guidance provided by the FCA Handbook.